 A non-restricted RN license is required in order to apply to the program.

-Minimum of one year of full-time critical care/intensive care experience as a RN within the last three years.
-Acceptable critical care settings include adult and pediatric intensive care units only.
-Priority is given to candidates currently working in a high acuity, large hospital ICU setting.
+Minimum of one year of full-time critical care/intensive care experience as an RN within the last three years.
+Acceptable critical care settings include adult andidates currently working in a high acuity, large hospital ICU setting.

 They will NOT accept the following units as critical care experience: